 One of the hardest parts was the hinge point.
 I used a lazy susan on some 2×4 blocks for the bottom and a long bolt for the top.
 It took a lot of measuring and testing to get it centered right.
 Adequate spacing was needed on the hinge side to just barely clear the door frame and still be covered by trim.

 Most commercial doors have steel frames and don’t need caster wheels.
-Due to the weight of the shelves and contents we added a 6 inch rubber wheel, installed a little bit high and hidden with fake books.
+Due to the weight of the shelves and contents, we added a 6-inch rubber wheel, installed it a little bit high, and hid it with fake books.
 It does not hit the floor.

 Installation involved removing the closet door and trim.
 Screwing in some wood blocks to the inside wall that would accept the top hinge bolt.

 Once the door was in place, I tested the opening many times and then secured the base with 4″ screws.